Buildings and Built Environment

 - 1st campus in D.C. to be designated a Bicycle Friendly University by the League of American Bicyclists

 - 25 tons of organic food waste composted every month from Leo O’Donovan Hall

-- 10 Annual Move-Out Drives that repurpose household goods from students for donation to families and individuals living in poverty
+- Annual Move-Out Drives since 2010 that repurpose household goods from students for donation to families and individuals living in poverty

 Commitment to LEED Certifcation

 As of 2009, all new construction and major renovations at Georgetown will be designed to meet the US Green Building Council’s LEED standards for environmental design, at the Silver level or higher.
-Currently, there are 8 LEED green buildings, accounting for a total of 869,000 square feet of building space.
+Currently, there are nine LEED certified buildings, accounting for a total of over one million square feet of building space.